 Common Applications and Use Cases of AI in Business Operations

-Business Operations involves a ton of moving parts, and we both know how challenging it can be to keep everything aligned.
+Business Operations involves a ton of moving parts, and we all know how challenging it can be to keep everything aligned.
 AI can really make a difference by enhancing everything from forecasting to strategic alignment.
 The table below maps the most common applications of AI to key stages in the business operations lifecycle:

 | Business Operations Stage | AI Application | AI Use Case | Access Implementation Guide |